-11.1 Members have legal rights to access to information and to Council documents that go beyond the rights enjoyed by members of the public.
+11.1 Members have legal rights to access information and Council documents that go beyond the rights enjoyed by members of the public.
 The law relating to Member's rights to information is complex and includes common law and statutory rights.
-The law also changes from time to time with new legislation or new case law The Council has agreed procedures for what information will be shared with Members in the Information Rules contained within the Constitution.
-If at any time a Member believes access to information or Council documents is being denied contrary to the Member's legal rights the issue should be raised with the Monitoring Officer or a member of the Legal Servicea Senior Officer in the Legal & Democratic Services Department.
+The Council has agreed procedures for what information will be shared with Members in the Information Rules contained within the Constitution.
+If at any time a Member believes access to information or Council documents is being denied contrary to the Member's legal rights the issue should be raised with the Monitoring Officer or a member of the Legal Service.

-124.0 Confidentiality of Reports and Correspondence
+12.0 Confidentiality of Reports and Correspondence

-- 124.1 All Chief Officers have a duty to satisfy themselves that Committee reports to which they are signatories are only classified as 'exempt information' when the statutory criteria for confidentiality are met.
-The Chief Executive and the Chief Officer, Governance have an overriding responsibility to determine this compliance. - 124.2 Once a report has been issued within Part II of the agenda for a meeting and until a Committee decides that it should not be discussed in the absence of the press and public, Members and Officers must respect the confidentiality of the report and not disclose it to a third party.

-142.3 It does not, however, follow that all the contents of the report must be regarded as secret.
+- 12.1 All Chief Officers have a duty to satisfy themselves that Committee reports to which they are signatories are only classified as 'exempt information' when the statutory criteria for confidentiality are met.
+The Chief Executive and the Chief Officer, Governance have an overriding responsibility to determine this compliance. - 12.2 Once a report has been issued within Part II of the agenda for a meeting and until a Committee decides that it should be discussed in public, Members and Officers must respect the confidentiality of the report and not disclose it to a third party. - 12.3 It does not, however, follow that all the contents of the report must be regarded as secret.
 It may only be certain items of information or terms of negotiations that justify the inclusion of that report within Part II; other aspects may already be within the public domain or otherwise outside the definition of 'exempt'.
 A Member may accordingly refer to these aspects in discussions with third parties but must exercise proper care and judgement not to reveal those elements of the paper which are protected but it will always be prudent for that Member to consult the Chief Officer, Governance before doing so.

-123.0 Access to Council Premises
+13.0 Access to Council Premises